-Proposed conditions not imposed on the licence: Proposed by: Reason code (see Reasons for not imposing requested conditions below) N/A
+Proposed condition not imposed on the licence Proposed by Reason code (see 'List of reasons and codes for not imposing requested conditions' below this table) N/A

-Reasons for not imposing requested conditions
+List of reasons and codes for not imposing requested conditions

-- A Already covered by the Liquor Act 2007 - B Already a condition in the development consent - C Not a relevant condition for this licence type.
+- A Already covered by the Liquor Act 2007. - B Already a condition in the development consent. - Not a relevant condition for this licence type.
 Condition sought is generally only imposed on high-risk licence type or in exceptional circumstances.
-Exceptional circumstances have not been proposed by the person putting forward the condition

-- D Already covered in the plan of management.
-Plan of management condition has been imposed - E Not aligned with the business type and would impose disproportionate unnecessary financial and operational burden - F Being part of a liquor accord is on a voluntary basis only.
-Exceptional circumstances have not been proposed by the person putting forward the condition - G ILGA/L&GNSW condition wording has been imposed
+Exceptional circumstances have not been proposed by the person putting forward the condition. - D Already covered in the plan of management.
+Plan of management condition has been imposed. - E Not aligned with the business type and would impose disproportionate unnecessary financial and operational burden. - F Being part of a liquor accord is on a voluntary basis only.
+Exceptional circumstances have not been proposed by the person putting forward the condition. - G ILGA/L&GNSW condition wording has been imposed.